scoulomb/home-assistant/README.md

 ## Note on network

-I have 2 network
+I have 2 networks
 - SFR Box (Wifi + many eth)
 - Google home (wifi + 1 external eth + 1 eth conneced to SFR box eth)

-When NAS on SFR box eth, and Denon devices on Google home wifi I did not manage to get it working aGAIN
+When NAS on SFR box eth, and Denon devices on Google home wifi.

+I did not manage to get it working again.
-In the past I was able to, SSDP discovery worked similar to https://github.com/open-denon-heos/heospy/blob/main/heospy/__init__.py#L105 (without port 1900 forwarding apparently, 2 denon devices had gateway IP)
+In the past I was able to, SSDP discovery worked similar to https://github.com/open-denon-heos/heospy/blob/main/heospy/__init__.py#L105 (without port 1900 forwarding apparently, 2 denon devices had gateway IP).

 Then had to dnat  port used by heos in Google wifi => Opened port 1223 (1255?) in google home wifi app (port management) https://forum.fibaro.com/topic/17590-fibaro-hcl-and-denon-heos/ Decided to plug nas in ethernet plug  of google router to avoid this